nvm-sh/nvm/README.markdown

     nvm use v0.2.5

-If you want to see what versions you have installed issue:
+If you want to see what versions are available:

     nvm ls